Dmitry Tursunov: 2006–2007

 On 6 January 2007, Tursunov won the Hopman Cup in Perth, Western Australia, while representing Russia alongside Nadia Petrova.
 In the final, Tursunov defeated Tommy Robredo in straight sets, after teammate Petrova's victory over Anabel Medina Garrigues.
 Following this match was a pro set mixed doubles between Russians Tursunov and Nadia Petrova and Spaniards Tommy Robredo and Anabel Medina Garrigues.
 This match was a clear show of the playful nature of Tursunov and the other players.
 The match was relaxed since the outcome of the mixed-doubles pro set match did not matter.
 At one stage, Anabel Medina Garrigues switched with Tursunov so that Tursunov and Robredo were on one side, while Medina Garrigues and Petrova were on the other.
 The umpire assigned points to Spain regardless.

 At the Australian Open, he reached the third round, losing to Tomáš Berdych.
 He lost in the first round of his next four ATP Tour tournaments.
-He then fell in the second rounds of Estoril Open and Internazionali BNL d'Italia, and the first round of the Hamburg Masters.
+He then fell in the second rounds of Estoril Open and Internazionali d'Italia, and the first round of the Hamburg Masters.
 At the French Open he fell to Fernando Verdasco.
 During the grass-court season he reached the semifinals of Queen's Club Championships and Nottingham Open to big servers Andy Roddick and Ivo Karlović.

 At Wimbledon, Tursunov was beaten in four sets in the third round by Tommy Haas.
 Ironically, Haas was unable to go on and play his next game against Roger Federer due to an abdominal injury.

 In Indianapolis, Tursunov won his second career title, defeating surprise finalist Frank Dancevic.
 He then lost three consecutive matches at the Masters event of the Rogers Cup and Cincinnati Masters, and the US Open.
 Tursunov then rebounded by winning his second title of the year at the Thailand Open, dominating Benjamin Becker.
 He then reached the third round of the Japan Open losing to Feliciano López.
 He then lost early in Kremlin Cup and Madrid Masters.
-At the St. Petersburg Open he fell in the quarterfinals to Andy Murray.
-At the BNP Paribas Masters, he lost to Mardy Fish.
+At the St. Petersburg Open, he fell in the quarterfinals to Andy Murray.
+At the Paris Masters, he lost to Mardy Fish.
 As the defending champion, Tursunov lost in the final of the Challenger in Dnipropetrovsk, Ukraine to Mischa Zverev.